digiapulssi/zabbix-proxy-setup/README.md

 3. Create and run new proxy docker container: `./start-proxy.sh`

 The docker container created is named zabbix-proxy by default.
-Different container name can be given as argument to start and stop scripts as argument.
+Different container name can be given to start and stop scripts as argument.

 The docker container version used is alpine-latest.
 This can be overridden by giving second argument to start script.